Mitanshu-0/Asynchronous-FIFO-with-Gray-Code-CDC-and-Cross-Domain-Reset-Handshake/README.md

 Read attempted while FIFO was empty

-🔄 How the FIFO Works
+🔄 FIFO Operation

-Write path
+Write Operation

-A write is accepted when:
+A write is accepted only when the FIFO is enabled and not full:

 wr_en && !full && wr_fifo_enable

+When a write is accepted:

-When accepted, data is written into the FIFO memory and the write pointer advances.
+Data is written into FIFO memory.

+The write pointer advances.

-The write pointer is maintained in binary and Gray-code form.
-The Gray-coded pointer is then synchronized into the read clock domain.
+The binary pointer is converted to Gray code.

+The Gray-coded write pointer is synchronized into the read domain.

-Read path
+Read Operation

-A read is accepted when:
+A read is accepted only when the FIFO is enabled and not empty:

 rd_en && !empty && rd_fifo_enable

+When a read is accepted:

-When accepted, data is read from the FIFO memory and the read pointer advances.
+Data is read from FIFO memory.

+The read pointer advances.

+The binary pointer is converted to Gray code.

-The Gray-coded read pointer is synchronized into the write clock domain.
+The Gray-coded read pointer is synchronized into the write domain.

 🔀 Clock Domain Crossing

-The two clocks are asynchronous, so the pointer values are not transferred directly as binary counters.
+Since wr_clk and rd_clk are independent, pointer information is transferred using Gray code and 2-flop synchronization.

-The pointer transfer follows:
+Write pointer

-Binary Pointer
+Write Binary Pointer
         ↓
-Gray Code
+Binary → Gray
         ↓
+Write Gray Pointer
+        ↓
 2-FF Synchronizer
         ↓
-Destination Clock Domain
+Read Clock Domain

-Write pointer → Read domain

-wr_ptr_bin → wr_ptr_gray → 2-FF synchronizer → wr_ptr_gray_sync

-Read pointer → Write domain
+Read pointer

-rd_ptr_bin → rd_ptr_gray → 2-FF synchronizer → rd_ptr_gray_sync

-Gray code is used so that consecutive pointer values differ by one bit during normal pointer movement.
+Read Binary Pointer
+        ↓
+Binary → Gray
+        ↓
+Read Gray Pointer
+        ↓
+2-FF Synchronizer
+        ↓
+Write Clock Domain

+The cdc_sync module contains the two flip-flop stages used for this synchronization.

-🚦 Full & Empty Detection
+🚦 Full and Empty Detection

-Full
+Full Detection

-The write controller compares the next write Gray pointer with the synchronized read pointer after inverting the two most significant bits.
+The write controller compares the next write Gray pointer with a modified synchronized read pointer.

+The two most significant bits of the synchronized read pointer are inverted for the full comparison.

 full_compare_ptr = rd_ptr_gray_sync;